 The Cinderella Project provides several Achievement Awards each year.
 Most students referred to The Cinderella Project are not eligible for traditional scholarship funding, and the Achievement Awards are designed to recognize our students’ special needs.
 Past funding has helped students to attend school with childcare, to purchase tools for trades, and to secure adaptive technology for distance learning.

 The Cinderella Project is a federally registered, 100% volunteer-based charity founded in Vancouver in 1999.
 Every penny raised goes to helping the students in the project.
-Our goal is to help break cycles of poverty by encouraging at-risk youth to stay in school and complete their high school education.
+Our goal is to help break cycles of poverty by encouraging vulnerable youth to stay in school and complete their high school education.
 We work to encourage and recognize outstanding young people from across the Lower Mainland who reach the milestone of graduation despite overwhelming adversity.
-To date we have assisted over 3000 deserving young men and women.
+To date we have assisted over 3500 deserving young people.